GameDEV-UPC/max-developer-guide/src/setup/getting_started/toolchain_setup.md

 ```

 ## Installing and configuring direnv
-In order to automatically load the developement environment once you open the
+In order to automatically load the development environment once you open the
 Max directory, you can install [direnv](https://direnv.net/) on your system.

 Follow the installation instructions at [https://direnv.net/#getting-started](https://direnv.net/#getting-started).